-Quality of evidence of the included studies - Figs. 2 and 3 show the overall quality of the 38 (plus one) studies with results on the subcortical involvement in semantic word comprehension and of the 11 (plus one) studies with results on sentence comprehension.
+Quality of evidence of the included studies - Figures 2 and 3 show the overall quality of the 38 (plus one) studies with results on the subcortical involvement in semantic word comprehension and the 11 (plus one) studies with results on sentence comprehension.
 Concerning the introduction, the aims of the study or research questions were accurately mentioned in each article.
 In general, the method section was characterized by a good quality, both for the studies on word comprehension (75.5%) as well as on sentence comprehension (78%).
 However, certain methodological limitations should be considered when interpreting the study results.
 The most notable limitation concerning the population was the limited use of a standardized test to assure normal cognition.
-Only 7 studies at word level (17.9%) and one at sentence level (8.3%) made use of such a test (e.g. Mini-Mental State Examination, Montreal Cognitive Assessment).
+Only 7 studies at word level (17.9%) and one at sentence level (8.3%) made use of a screening test (e.g. Mini-Mental State Examination, Montreal Cognitive Assessment).
 Further, only 9 studies at word level (23.1%) and one at sentence level (8.3%) reported the educational level of the subjects.
-Regarding the semantic task, a clear description and argumentation of the selected experiment and procedure was provided in most of the studies.
-Nevertheless, 15 studies at word level (33.3%) used a control task in which the
+Regarding the semantic task, most of the studies included a clear description and argumentation of the selected experiment and procedure.
+Nevertheless, 15 studies at word level (33.3%) used a control task in which the phonological or orthographic demands were not comparable with the phonological or orthographic demands in the semantic task.
+The results section had a good quality, both for the studies on word comprehension (88.5%) as well as on sentence comprehension (95.8%) with a precise description of imaging results, supplemented with clear figures and tables.
+Last, the discussion section had a rather low quality due to the scarce reporting of study limitations (word level: 38.5% - sentence level: 25%).